shinnosukeono/shinnosukeono.github.io/content/post/colourise/index.md

 The AI has done a pretty decent job of colourising these photos, with some obvious sections that would require a manual touch-up.
-The colour adds a new perspective to these images and I'm surprised
+The colour adds a new perspective to these images and I'm surprised by how much of a difference it makes.

 ## Low Resolution Images